jeffrey-anderson/getting-cleaning-data-course-project/README.md

 3. use the `source()` command to source `run_analysis.R`

 ## Viewing the tidy output dataset

+Once the script runs, you can see the output data by issuing the following command in the console:

+``View(tidyData)``

+Alternatley, navigate to the `data` directory and open `outputTidyData.txt`

 More information about the data is available in the [code book](./CodeBook.md).